-Last night I stayed awake until almost midnight hoping to get back to normal rhythm but again I awoke at 4.30am… I’m now surfing the web for cures and advice for jet lag.
+Last night I stayed awake until almost midnight hoping to get back to normal rhythm, but again I awoke at 4.30am… I’m now surfing the web for cures and advice for jet lag.
 I have a trip to Phoenix at the end of the month and I really do not want jet lag again.

-From what I have read so far it would seem that you are looking at a days jet lag for each hour of time difference – NASA says so I think I’ll believe that.
+From what I have read so far it would seem that you are looking at a days jet lag for each hour of time difference – NASA says so, so I think I’ll believe that.
 Japan is 9 hours ahead so I guess I should relax and accept that jet lag is here until some time next week.

 I’ve read in a few places that not being rested before you travel will make jet lag worse; I guess having a four month old son and the broken sleep that goes along with that may explain why it is so bad.

-I hadn’t realised just how bad alcohol was when flying apparently it’s effects are 2-3 times greater which would explain the effect of a couple of drinks on my way to Tokyo.
+I hadn’t realised just how bad alcohol was when flying, apparently it’s effects are 2-3 times greater which would explain the effect of a “couple of drinks” on my way to Tokyo.
 I didn’t realise that jet lag itself causes dehydration; which has been a problem since my return home.